 Leader of Genosha

 Magneto was given full authority by the United Nation to become the leader of the Island nation of Genosha.
 A difficult task lay before him since the country was wrecked during the civil war between humans and mutants after the uprising of the former mutant slaves.
 Magneto however soon managed to establish a government and tried to bring order to the nation.
 Despite some difficulties, Magneto managed to pull it of.
-He even got help from his son and daughter, Quicksilver and Scarlet Witch, as well as Polaris, during this time.
+He even got help from his son and daughters, Quicksilver, Scarlet Witch and Polaris, during this time.
 Genosha became a utopian nation for mutants where they could live in peace and freedom.
 Some months later however, Magneto kidnapped Charles Xavier in order to show him what he had achieved.
 A newly formed team of X-men managed to free Xavier, while Wolverine gutted Magneto badly and was left with serious injuries.
 Magneto however had full right to defend his nation from foreign diplomacy (being the X-men) and while Magneto was defeated in battle, he won the war when the X-men left the nation.

 Destruction of a Nation